 A rotary screw compressor is a kind of pressure-pumping machine, like an air compressor, which uses a rotary screw type positive-displacement device.
 The rotary screw rotates around a crankshaft to cause the pump to spin.
-It is usually placed on the top of the air inlet of a diesel engine.
+The rotary type air compressor is usually placed on the top of the air inlet of a diesel engine.
 The rotary screw compressor may be single-stage or multi-stage, depending on how you set it up.
+Acme Air Equipments is one of the best air compressor manufacturers in Ahmedabad, India.

 The rotary compressor rotates around two cylinders.
-One cylinder is driven off the air inlet of the engine and the other through a piston.
+In rotary air compressors One cylinder is driven off the air inlet of the engine and the other through a piston.
 The piston compressors work a lot like the rotary compressors, just with two different cylinders and no crankshaft.

 The main difference between the rotary compressor and the scroll type compressors is the way the air comes into contact with the compressed air.
 Rotary screw compressors get their air into contact with the compressed air through a vane type valve.
 Rotary vane type compressors work very well in lawn care applications.
 Most people would set up a lawnmower with a rotary vane type compressor instead of a scroll type compressor because the motor is easier to control.

 Rotary compressors also come in a variety of sizes.
-They are used for different types of jobs depending on the amount of power you need.
+The vane type rotary compressor are used for different types of jobs depending on the amount of power you need.
 For instance, a small, portable compressor will do a simple job like cleaning the grout in a small room.
 Larger compressors are good for cleaning larger areas such as a barn or a factory.

 There are both electric and pneumatic compressors.
 If you want something that is very easy to install, then you should consider an electric compressor.
 The electric compressors have the advantage of being much lighter weight than the pneumatic ones.
 Because they don’t require a pump, they don’t have moving parts that can wear out over time.
 The electrical compressors work best in situations where the air pressure is low and the compressor can stand up to low temperatures.